BrentSeidel/Sim-CPU/src/pdp11/README.md

 processor.
 In addition some storage devices will also have to be simulated - probably a PC11 for some initial testing of paper tape software and then a RK11 controller for some RK05 disk drives.
 After that, we'll see.

+The following devices have been implemented:
+* DL11

 At one point I owned the PDP-11/10 below.
 It had 2 RK05 drives and 1 RK05F.
 It also had 16Kwords of magnetic code memory.
 The terminal in